jackrosenthal/kajiki/docs/migrating_from_genshi.rst

- * In a simple case where you have only a few `py:match` directives, all of which are in a `master.html` template that is being included from child templates, I recommend that you rewrite the `master.html` as `layout.html`, defining named `py:slot` regions that will be overridden in child templates.
+ * In a simple case where you have only a few `py:match` directives, all of which are in a `master.html` template that is being included from child templates, I recommend that you rewrite the `master.html` as `layout.html`, defining named `py:block` regions that will be overridden in child templates.
  * In your child templates, remove the `<xi:include href="master.html">` that probably lurks near the top.
 Then add a `py:extends` directive to the top-level tag (usually `<html>`).
-The tag the parts of the child template that are intended to override parts of the parent template with the `py:slot` directive.
+The tag the parts of the child template that are intended to override parts of the parent template with the `py:block` directive.

 Example Migration